houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 By drawing on ideas from this note, this article is organised into three sections.

 In section 1, we dive into some code to demonstrate the usefulness of backreferences.
-We then conceptually analyse the way they work to abduct that they rely on memory.
-A fortiori, we can abduct that JavaScript regular expressions rely on memory.
+We then conceptually analyse the way they work to abduce that they rely on memory.
+So, we can abduce that JavaScript regular expressions rely on memory.

 In section 2, we explore the theory behind regular expressions to understand why they must have finite states.
 In particular, we show how regular expressions act as syntactic sugar for a class of languages called regular languages.
 We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines without memory called deterministic finite automata (DFA).

 In section 3, we take a look at Chomsky's hierarchy.
-The latter hints at how different classes of languages are recognised by different classes of machines.
+This hints at how different classes of languages are recognised by different classes of machines.
 This gives us a way to cash out the tension (between theoretical and JavaScript regular expressions) by talking about the different levels in the hierarchy.

 Essentially, we cash out the tension as an issue of *language recognition*.
 To understand why JavaScript regular expressions are not regular *is* to understand how they recognise a larger (hence different) class of languages than theoretical regular expressions.
 As previously mentioned, DFAs are finite state machines without memory that are intrinsically tied to regular languages.
-In constrast, JavaScript regular expressions rely on memory.
+In contrast, JavaScript regular expressions rely on memory.
 So, owing to their reliance on memory, they recognise a different class of languages than DFAs.
 Hence, they are not regular.

 ## 1. Backreferences